 The list of Neuroscience courses covers the 5 areas represented in the graduate program: Clinical & Health Neuroscience, Cognitive Neuroscience, Computational Neuroscience, Cellular & Molecular Neuroscience, Systems & Behavioural Neuroscience; as well as Statistics and Quantitative Methods for research.

 Students will complete an original research project and this will form the basis of the Ph.D. thesis that will be presented following the Faculty of Graduate Studies regulations.

 PhD Comprehensive Requirement

-The Ph.D. comprehensive requirement must be completed within 20 months of entering the Ph.D. program and is designed to examine the student’s ability to define a major question in Neuroscience research, to evaluate the research literature critically, and to design experiments to address the research question.
+The Ph.D. comprehensive requirement must be attempted within 20 months of entering the Ph.D. program and is designed to examine the student’s ability to define a major question in Neuroscience research, to evaluate the research literature critically, and to design experiments to address the research question.

 The student, in consultation with their committee, will select an area of concentration.
 The comprehensive will take the form of a grant-style research report focused on the student’s area of concentration.
 The student will submit the written proposal and be examined orally on the proposal as well as knowledge of the area of concentration.
 The committee will include the student’s thesis supervisor (non-voting member), one member from the Supervisory committee, and two additional members from the Neuroscience faculty.